-Sasaki initially worked with the Tecnológico de Monterrey in Monterrey, Mexico to investigate how to transform the original 1969 library building into a more relevant and collaborative academic hub.
-During the course of this study it was discovered that the building was in need of a significant seismic upgrade that would be both cost prohibitive and severely limit the flexibility of the building.
-The university then asked Sasaki to collaborate with them to design a building that will become the leading academic library in Mexico.
+Sasaki initially worked with Tecnológico de Monterrey, a leading university in Monterrey, Mexico, to transform their original 1969 library building into a more relevant and collaborative academic hub.
+During the course of the study, it was discovered that the building was in need of significant seismic upgrades that would be cost prohibitive and would severely limit program development.
+The University then asked the team to collaborate with them to design a building that will become the leading academic library in Mexico.